5 Amazing Training Camp Locations to Conquer Winter (2022 Review Europe)

 There is the talk of great road safety.
 And if you feel safe, you can ride better and faster.
 Easy.
 So, what makes Tenerife so outstanding is the epic volcano that impresses the island heavily.
 The Mount Teide is about 3715 metres high.
 Therefore, Spain’s highest territorial mountain.

-In general, the weather on the biggest of the Canary Islands is pretty boring.
+In general, the weather in the biggest of the Canary Islands is pretty boring.
 Just 365 days of sunshine.
 I mean come on.
 If you’re a cyclist tell me about a better destination for your winter training camp.

 And luckily, Tenerife has good connections.
 The island maintains two international airports.
 The airport south forms the bigger airport.
-The airport north the smaller one.
+The airport north is the smaller one.
 Planes come in from across Europe.
 Flight times from central Europe differ on average from 4-6 hours or more.
 Therefore, it’s the longest trip of all locations.

 Most importantly, you better pack your climbing legs.
 Tenerife itself is a climb.
 You may even train to be fit enough for the Island of the Mountain Goat.
 Because the roads are awesome, so excuse number 17 isn’t valid here: Blaming bad roads for not moving forward.

-For more information check out Tenerife tourism.
+For more information check out Tenerife Tourism.
+Or book your flight and hotel on *expedia.com

 If you want an awesome cycling experience with probably the greatest climb in Europe, just more tropical, shoot for Tenerife.